natdog400/Python-Personal-Macro/README.md

 - The worker periodically checks the configured failsafe template (`check_failsafe_trigger`).
 - When detected, the failsafe sequence executes (`execute_failsafe_sequence`).
 - The Failsafe tab’s Test button runs only the failsafe sequence, using the current GUI configuration.

+## Break Settings

+- Use the Break Settings tab to set a maximum runtime using `hours`, `minutes`, and `seconds`.
+- When enabled, the cap applies to total runtime and overrides any sequence loop count.
+- The status bar shows a live clock: `Elapsed: Hh Mm Ss / Max: Hh Mm Ss`.
+- The bot stops automatically when elapsed ≥ max runtime.
+- These values persist to `config.json`:
+  - `break_settings.enabled`: boolean
+  - `break_settings.max_runtime_seconds`: integer seconds
+- Tips:
+  - Verify with a small cap (e.g., `0h 0m 10s`).
+  - Ensure `Enable Max Runtime` is checked; a cap of `0` disables enforcement.
+  - Check `bot_debug.log` for entries like `Max runtime reached (...)`.

 ## Logging & Debugging